EasyCrypt-co/hamlet/README.md

 INTRODUCTION
 ------------
 Hamlet is a secure webmail client for desktop browsers that is used with EasyCrypt email privacy service.
-It performs end-to-end PGP encryption and supports EasyCrypt’s Zero Knowledge operation – email content (body and attachments) and the user's private key never leave the user’s computer.
+It performs end-to-end PGP encryption and supports zero knowledge operation of EasyCrypt – email content (body and attachments) and the user's private key are always encrypted, and the password is always hashed, before leaving the user’s computer.
 Hamlet is fully compliant with OpenPGP and PGP/MIME.
 Future versions are planned to support anonymity and metadata protection.
 Hamlet is based on and incorporates code from RoundCube and uses EasyCrypt Service Plugin and EasyCrypt Adaptation Plugin for RoundCube.
 All the repos on which Hamlet depends are cloned here to support building Hamlet from this repo alone.